Synthetixio/synthetix-docs/content/incentives.md

 ### Traders

 Traders on Synthetix.Exchange can take advantage of the system enabled by SNX stakers, namely trading a wide variety of assets with infinite liquidity and no slippage.
 They do not need to stake or even hold SNX.

-### Liquidity Providers

-Liquidity providers are providing depth to the [sETH/ETH Uniswap liquidity pool](https://etherscan.io/address/0xe9cf7887b93150d4f2da7dfc6d502b216438f244/#tokentxns).
-The deeper this pool, the less slippage traders pay when entering or exiting the system.
-Liquidity providers do not need to stake or hold SNX, only ETH and sETH.
-To receive rewards they must [stake their Uniswap LP tokens](https://blog.synthetix.io/new-uniswap-seth-lp-reward-system/) into a purpose-built smart contract.

 ### Arbitrageurs